Exact MCMC for Intractable Proposals: Introduction

-where $r(x)$ is the unknown normalizing function.
-In such cases, the Metropolis-Hastings acceptance function reduces to

-and consequently cannot be evaluated.
-It is natural to question the choice of such a proposal distribution at all.
-Surprisingly, there are numerous instances of such proposal distributions being employed with adjustments made for the unavailability of $r(x)$.
-A typical example is that of a truncated Gaussian proposal for target distributions with support on a set $A \subset \mathbb{R}$.
-Here, for some $h > 0$

-Technically, the normalizing constant is intractable, although very good approximations of the Gaussian cumulative distribution function are available across software.
-Even still, in the truest sense, employing truncated Normal proposals in a Metropolis-Hastings algorithm yields approximate Markov chains.
-We present a general framework for implementing Bernoulli factory MCMC for such intractable proposals.

-To efficiently implement the two-coin Bernoulli factory algorithm of \cite{goncalves2017barkers}, one requires a tight upper bound of $\pi(y) q(x | y)$.
+To efficiently implement the Bernoulli factory algorithm of \cite{goncalves2017barkers}, one requires a tight upper bound of $\pi(y) q(x | y)$.
 When $\pi$ is doubly intractable, finding tight bounds for it can be challenging since $\pi$ typically arises from a complicated Bayesian model.
 This requirement has restricted the use of Bernoulli factory MCMC for general doubly intractable targets.
-However, when $q$ is intractable, it is still such that it must be possible to sample from $Q$, and thus, often tight bounds are available.
+However, when $q$ is intractable, it is still such that it must be possible to sample from $Q$, and thus, often tight bounds are available, making it feasible to employ exact MCMC for intractable proposals via Bernoulli factories.

-We demonstrate the utility of our proposed strategy via three examples\footnote{Reproducible \texttt{R} code is available in the GitHub repository: https://github.com/dwija04/BernoulliFactoryProposals.}.
+We demonstrate the utility of our proposed strategy via three examples\footnote{Reproducible \texttt{R} code is available at: https://github.com/dwija04/BernoulliFactoryProposals.}.
 We continue the simple one-dimensional truncated Gaussian proposal example as a way to demonstrate our proposed methods and a proof of concept.
 Our second example is the repelling-attracting Metropolis (RAM) algorithm of \cite{Tak_2018}, where the proposal distribution is intractable by design, and we compare our Bernoulli factory solution with an auxiliary variable solution employed by the authors.
-Our Bernoulli factory solution can allow for a wider class of RAM proposal distributions to be employed, whereas the authors' auxiliary variable solution is restricted to symmetric proposals.
 Our final example is that of the estimation of a Cox process via constrained modulated Gaussian process developed by \cite{pmlr-lopez-gauss-cox}.
-Intractability of the proposal in this case was handled by implementing approximate Metropolis-Hastings.
+Intractability of the proposal in the original work was handled by implementing approximate Metropolis-Hastings.
 Our Bernoulli factory solution is both faster and exact.
 In all three examples, tight bounds on the normalizing constants are easily available, and the Bernoulli factories are fairly efficient.